RileyGunn/test_website/docs/Guide/Guide.md

 blue
 {: .label .label-blue }
+what if there is text here?
 green
 {: .label .label-green }

+and how about here?
 purple
 {: .label .label-purple }

 yellow
 {: .label .label-yellow }

+and the last test is here.

 red
 {: .label .label-red }